Petersonwei/peter-wei/docs/structure.md

 - ShadCN UI for component-based styling
 - Global CSS variables for theming
 - CSS modules for component-specific styling when needed

+### Key Styling Solutions

+- **Scrolling Management**: The app uses `overflow-x: hidden; overflow-y: auto;` on html and body elements to prevent horizontal scrolling while enabling vertical scrolling.
+- **Layout Structure**: The `AppLayout` component uses a flex column layout with `min-h-screen` to ensure proper content flow and footer positioning.

 ## Build and Deployment